 “Are you breathing just a little and calling it a life?”

 How do we know what our truth is?
-We know because our heart sings, and our body hums along with it, and people comment about the light in our eyes, and say thank you to us often for what we bring, no matter how small or large.
-Because we get out of bed and we are awake, and we want to go and do our work in the world.
+We know because our heart sings, and our body hums along with it.
+People comment about the light in our eyes, and say thank you to us often for what we bring, no matter how small or large.
+We get out of bed and we are awake, and we want to go and do our work in the world.
 Who we are on every level is integrated, we only have one face that all the world sees.
 There is no face for certain events and occasions, and another face for other events and people.

-Radical truth requires no separation of self on any level, or in any aspect.
+Living a life of Radical Truth requires no separation of self on any level, or in any aspect.

 It is through self love that we allow our truth to speak.
 The ego self is the part of us that will be overly critical, get angry, throw tantrums, tell you you are an idiot, incapable, a fool…